 We offer training for: Light Aircraft Pilot Licence; Light Aircraft Pilot Licence to Private Pilot Licence; Private Pilot Licence; Class Rating (A) SEP (Land), TMG, etc.; Night Rating and IMC.

-Our Chief Flying Instructor (CFI) is a commercial pilot with almost 20 years’ experience and works with one of the world’s major airlines.
-He runs his own flying company, CartAer, is a qualified ground school examiner and partners with our other instructor members who provide training at the Club.
+Our Chief Flying Instructor (CFI) is a commercial pilot with 20 years’ experience who flies with one of the world’s major airlines.
+He runs his own flying company, CartAer, is a qualified flight examiner for PPL(A), IMC, IR(R) and ground school, and leads our other instructor members who provide training at the Club.

 For recreational flying following visual flight rules (VFR), you will want a reliable planning tool and aid to in-flight situational awareness that complements the onboard avionics.